-GEG is a supplier of flash-condensing type and modular geothermal wellhead power plants, delivered on a turnkey basis.
-Here below we provide an overview on the functionality of a flash steam plant and connected condenser.
+GEG is a supplier of flash-condensing type and modular geothermal wellhead power plants, delivered on a turn-key basis.
+Below, we provide an overview on the functionality of a flash steam plant and connected condenser.

 Flash steam geothermal power plants

-The U.S. Department of Energy’s Geothermal Technologies Office, describes three main geothermal power plant technologies, that can convert hydrothermal fluids to electricity.
+The U.S. Department of Energy’s (DOE) Geothermal Technologies Office describes three main geothermal power plant technologies that can convert hydrothermal fluids to electricity.

-The technologies are dry steam, flash steam and binary-cycle power plants.
-“The type of conversion used depends on the state of the fluid (wheather steam or water) and its temperature.”
+These technologies are dry steam, flash steam, and binary-cycle power plants.
+“The type of conversion used depends on the state of the fluid (whether steam or water) and its temperature.”

-Flash steam plants, as provided by GEG, are the most common type of geothermal power generation plants in operation today.
-At the end of 2014, the majority of all geothermal power plants, around 63% or 7,800 MW were classified as flash steam plants.
+Flash steam plants, as provided by GEG and its acquired assets, are the most common type of geothermal power generation plants in operation today.
+By the end of 2014, the majority of all geothermal power plants around 63% or 7,800 MW were classified as flash steam plants.
 (Bertani, R., Geothermal Power Generation in the World 2010-2014, WGC2015)

 “Hydrothermal fluids from geothermal wells that have a temperature of more than 182°C (360°F) can be used in flash plants.”
-GEG normally requires a temperature of 200°C and more downhole for its solution.
+GEG normally requires a temperature of 200°C or more downhole for its solution.

-“Fluid is sprayed into a tank held at a much lower pressure than the fluid, causing some of the fluid to rapidly vaporize, or “flash” (please refer to picture 2.8).
+“Fluid is sprayed into a tank held at a much lower pressure than the fluid, causing some of the fluid to rapidly vaporize, or [‘flash’].
 The vapour then drives a turbine, which drives a generator.
 If any liquid remains in the tank, it can be flashed again in a second tank to extract even more energy.

 Flash power plants exist in single and multiple flash variations.
 In a single flash plant the liquid dominated brine steam mixture will be flashed in a separator before the dried steam will be fed to the condensing steam turbine.”